Living in Colorado Springs: 16 Things To Know Before You Move Here

 Karen Dybis is a freelance journalist and a frequent contributor to the PODS Blog.
 Her work has appeared in Time magazine, U.S. News & World Report, The Detroit News, and more.

-Editor’s note: Average rent prices were obtained from RentCafe and average home values were obtained from Zillow.
+Editor’s note: Average and rent prices were obtained from RentCafe and average home values were obtained from Zillow.
 For ease of reading, monthly rental prices were rounded to the nearest $25 and home values were rounded to the nearest $100.

 Related Articles